-Results: Ninety-six percent of direct-lender institutions have satisfactory consumer and borrower rights compliance.
-Three institutions did not meet this standard because of weaknesses in compliance with federal lending and borrower rights regulations.
-In all three cases, we are verifying the appropriateness of corrective actions the institutions have taken to address the weaknesses.
+Results: Our oversight and examination program regularly evaluates compliance with consumer and borrower rights regulations through review of policies, programs, processes, and loans.
+In 2021, 99% of direct-lender institutions have satisfactory consumer and borrower rights compliance.
+One institution did not meet this standard because of weaknesses in compliance with federal lending and borrower rights regulations.
+We are verifying the appropriateness of corrective actions the institution has taken to address the weaknesses.

-2016 2016 2017 2017 2018 2018 2019 2019 2020 2020 Results vs. Target Results target ≥90% 95% ≥90% 100% ≥90% 97.3% ≥90% 95% ≥90% 96%
+2016 2016 2017 2017 2018 2018 2019 2019 2020 2020 2021 2021 Results vs. Target Results target ≥90% 95% ≥90% 100% ≥90% 97.3% ≥90% 95% ≥90% 96% ≥90% 99% A

-The following defines the symbols and abbreviations used to describe targets in the Performance Measures and Results tables: ≥ is greater than or equal to; N/A indicates either that the measure is not applicable or that FCA's performance could not be measured; indicates we exceeded the FY 2020 target; indicates we achieved the FY 2020 target; indicates we did not meet the FY 2020 target.
+The following defines the symbols and abbreviations used to describe targets in the Performance Measures and Results tables: ≥ is greater than or equal to; N/A indicates either that the measure is not applicable or that FCA's performance could not be measured; indicates we exceeded the FY 2021 target; indicates we achieved the FY 2021 target.